U.S. Capitol Police Officer William ‘Billy’ Evans killed in the line of duty

 They couple had grown used to waving to Capitol Police officers and National Guardsmen on their walks this year.
 Now they feared that those people, and the building they protect, are even more of a target than they were immediately after Jan.
 6.

 “There was hope the Capitol grounds would reopen this summer,” Harper said.
-“This act of violence has shattered any hope that I had.”
+“This act of violence has shuttered any hope that I had.”

 Paul Duggan and Jessica Contrera contributed to this report.